zwave-js/zwave-js-server/README.md

 ### Zniffer commands

-`zwave-js-server` deviates from the Z-Wave JS API slightly for the Zniffer.
-See a description of the commands below
+`zwave-js-server` enables applications to interact with a Zniffer, and once started all events will be forwarded to clients.
+Note that the server deviates from the Z-Wave JS API slightly.
+See a description of the commands below.

 #### Start Zniffer